June 13 - June 27, 2018 // 15 Days

 July 17 - July 31, 2018 // 15 days

-Inspiring a love for new environments and the outdoors, our middle school adventure program in California combines introductory travel and environmental service work with comfortable living situations for students who’ve completed grades 6 through 8.
+Inspiring a love for new environments and the outdoors, our middle school adventure and communtiy service trip in California combines introductory travel and environmental service work for students who have completed grades 6 through 8.

 We begin our adventure by exploring San Francisco.
 We see all the beauty this city has to offer and take in Mt.
 Tamalpais, Muir Woods, and Fisherman’s Wharf, to name a few highlights.

 We grab a paddle, hop into a big yellow raft, and have some fun on the American River.
 Then it’s on to Yosemite National Park where we explore the valley in the shadows of Half Dome and El Capitan.
-While in Yosemite, we work with the National Park Service and lend a hand on various environmental service projects.
+While in the Eastern Sierras we volunteer with Friends of the INYO to preserve mountain trails and tackle meaningful, science-based and collaborative conservation projects.

 Lake Tahoe is next, where we soar on an aerial course and paddle board or sea kayak.
 We then travel to Half Moon Bay, a safe environment for the beginning surfer, where we walk through the basics.
 After all that, feeling pretty spectacular, we head back to SF to close our adventure.

-Learn more about our middle school adventure and community service program!
-Click on the Description tab below.
+Keep scrolling to learn more about our middle school adventure and community service trip!

 America's favorite city is so beautiful, exciting, diverse, and cosmopolitan that you can always find something new to see and do.
 The list is endless and includes Lombard Street, the most crooked street in the world.